Dallas to Los Angeles train

 Trip Summary

-There are 2 daily trains from Dallas to Los Angeles.
-Traveling by train from Dallas to Los Angeles usually takes around 56 hours and 3 minutes, but the fastest Amtrak Texas Eagle train can make the trip in 42 hours and 45 minutes.
+You can pick from 2 daily train trips between Dallas and Los Angeles.
+The average train journey from Dallas to Los Angeles takes 56 hours and 7 minutes, but some Amtrak Texas Eagle train trips are as short as 42 hours and 45 minutes.

 What is the price of a train ticket from Dallas to Los Angeles?